vagrant-libvirt/vagrant-libvirt/README.md

 This mechanism uses the macvtap Kernel driver and therefore does not require an existing bridge device.
 This configuration assumes that DHCP and DNS services are being provided by the public network.
 This public interface should be reachable by anyone with access to the public network.
+If `:mac` is not defined it will be generated.

 ### Private Network Options